 During that surgery, he discovered a three-element glass lens inside the Colorpack II.
 Aha!
 I immediately bought a Colorpack II on eBay.
 (The place is lousy with them, and most of them go for under 20 bucks shipped.)
 I have five packs of film waiting for it – two FP-3000B and three FP-100C.
 I remain inexplicably charmed by instant photography, and I am determined to find a reliable camera when I want to scratch that instant itch.

-So many old cameras are queued up waiting for me to shoot them that I forget how I got some of them.
+I have so many old cameras waiting for me to shoot them that I forget how I got some of them.
 I think somebody gave me this Polaroid Automatic 250.
 It certainly wasn’t on my must-buy list.

 Not that the Automatic 250 isn’t worthy of my collection.
 As Polaroid cameras go, it’s pretty good.
 It boasts a three-element glass lens, 114 mm at f/8.8.
 Its electronic shutter fires from 1/1200 to 10 seconds.
 Atop the Automatic 250 is a Zeiss Ikon rangefinder with automatic parallax correction.
 It is an aperture-priority camera, allowing no manual setting of exposure.
 Some might find that to be a bummer, but let’s be real – Polaroid cameras are about snapshots, and autoexposure enables that.

-The Automatic 250 was enormously popular — Polaroid made 750,000 of these from 1967 to 1969.
-That’s especially astonishing given that they were priced at $159.95 — equivalent to more than $1,200 today.
+The Automatic 250 was enormously popular — Polaroid made 750,000 of them from 1967 to 1969.
+That’s especially astonishing given their $159.95 price tag, which is equivalent to more than $1,200 today.
 What’s more, the Automatic 250 sat atop an entire line of 200-series cameras in the late 1960s, the least expensive of which cost $55.95, more than $400 today.
 Polaroid sold millions of 200-series cameras in the late 1960s.
 Money had to be falling out of the sky onto the Polaroid Corporation during those years.

 The Automatic 250 takes pack film.
 Mine came with a pack of type 108 color film that expired in 1969.
 It was a real ray of photographic sunshine that Fujifilm kept making pack films for so many years after Polaroid got out of the business.
-Black-and-white FP-3000B and color FC-100C were available at Amazon.com, were reasonably priced, and worked with the Automatic 250.
-In my opinion, they were better films than what Polaroid used to make.
+Black-and-white FP-3000B and color FC-100C were available at Amazon.com at a reasonable price.
+In my opinion, they performed better than the old Polaroid films.